Chapter Forty Nine

 Manolo runs and hugs me, then bows, David Li bows solemnly.

 “The garden is delightful in the spring, everything is in bloom.”

 David Li, “Manolo is most proficient, he is learning the medicines, but his tenderness relieves the stress of growth in the plants.
 They develop quickly, and are rich in nutrients.
 Master Hue looks in delight from the other side.”

 “Yes, she will speak to the monks later, then we will have tea and visit.”

-We continue on to the hut, into qi meditation.
-We are gone for nearly two hours, accepting the energy all around us.
+We continue on to the hut, into qi meditation, gone for nearly two hours, accepting the energy all around us.
 The us isn’t an us, had anyone peered in, there would have been one glowing entity, gently vibrating.